 - Slide 40: Rename loop variable “i” in one shot by selecting its first appearance and doing Edit All in Scope.
 This is available through the menus, or in a little pop-up menu that appears when you hover over a selection, as shown here:

 Going through the kata

 If you’re doing this on your own, I’d recommend going through the entire kata, once.
 Then go back, and break it down:

 - Begin / Verify that tests run.

 - The second test.

 Memorize each section in turn.
 For example, work on “Begin / Verify that test run” and get it down before you move on to “The first test.”

 Time-frame: Leading my coworkers through the first three tests took an hour and a half.
 I left the last two tests as homework.

 Ready?
 Download the Bowling Game Kata for Objective-C and start practicing Xcode TDD!

-(And if you subscribe to Quality Coding, you’ll receive a free set of Xcode code snippets that will give your unit testing moves even more “flow!”)
+(If you subscribe to Quality Coding, you’ll receive a free set of Xcode code snippets that will give your unit testing moves even more “flow”.)